metacpan/metacpan-cpan-extracted/distros/P/PDL-Stats/README.md

   The required PDL version is 2.057.

-- GSL (Optional)
+- PDL::GSL (Optional)

-  GNU Scientific Library.
-This is required by PDL::Stats::Distr and PDL::GSL::CDF, the latter of which provides p-values for PDL::Stats::GLM.
+  PDL interface to GNU Scientific Library.
+This provides PDL::Stats::Distr and PDL::GSL::CDF, the latter of which provides p-values for PDL::Stats::GLM.
 GSL is otherwise NOT required for the core PDL::Stats modules to work, ie Basic, Kmeans, and GLM.